 But if you have other priorities (e.g. memory, revision, visual processing, attention, sensory, coordination etc.) just let me know.

 Find out their reading age, spelling age, handwriting and arithmetic age.
-What is going well and what do school now need to do to boost their confidence and make them happy to be back?
+What is going well and what does everyone now need to do to boost their confidence?

 What you will get: